tellur21/TravelAppCore/src/TravelAppUI/README.md

 ## License

-This project is part of the SilkRoad Travel Core solution.
+This project is part of the Travel Core solution.